 War Memorial management

-War Memorial Executive Director (Development) Hitches told Senate Estimates that spending on the new space would be around $80m, of which somewhere between $5m and $10m would be on the Frontier Wars and all the other small wars in the Pre-1914 galleries.
+War Memorial Executive Director (Development) Hitches told Senate Estimates that spending on gallery content would be around $80m, of which somewhere between $5m and $10m would be on the Frontier Wars and all the other small wars in the Pre-1914 galleries.
 That is somewhere between one-sixteenth and one-eighth of the $80m.
 (The Memorial later provided an answer to a Question on Notice from Senator Thorpe – Qn 17 from Budget Estimates October-November 2022 – which clarified what that $5m or so would cover: ‘The cost of the Pre-1914 gallery is estimated to be upwards of $5 million including designers, curatorial staff and gallery installation (HH emphasis).
 The curatorial team will be stood up in late 2024 to commence design work with the gallery opening in 2028.’)

 Other Council members and friends (from Cameron Stewart in The Australian in October 2022– pdf from our subscription)